Skip to main content

 Tip

-If no token is provided, then only public projects are searched
+--token <string> (Default: if no token is provided, then only public projects are searched)

 The HTTP access token that you generated in Bitbucket.
-To learn how to generate a token, see the section "Create HTTP access tokens" here.
+To learn how to genearte a token, see the section "Create HTTP access tokens" here.

 Tip